 Steps to Implement Remote Work Successfully

 Finally, companies must provide the necessary resources and support for employees' home work environments.
 This can include stipends for home office equipment, ergonomic guidance, and mental health resources.
-By demonstrating a commitment to employee well-being, organizations can confirm that their remote workforce remains healthy, engaged, and productive over the long term.
+By demonstrating a commitment to employee well-being, organizations can check that their remote workforce remains healthy, engaged, and productive over the long term.

 Scientific Explanation and Psychological Impact